AkhilKamath/Zomato-Crawler/README.md

 Zomato-Crawler
 ==============

-This is a crawler for scraping data from Zomato given a link and return the data found.
+This is a crawler for scraping data from Zomato given a link and to return the data found therein.